ualvesdias/ualvesdias.github.io/_posts/2020-12-28-learning-from-your-mistakes-as-an-offensive-security-professional.md

 ---
 layout: default
-title: "# Learning from your mistakes as an offensive security professional"
+title: "Learning From Your Mistakes as an Offensive Security Professional"
 tags: methodology learning infosec
 ---